flutter/website/src/cookbook/effects/parallax-scrolling.md

 }
 ```

-Your background images are now sized appropriately.
+Your background images are now sized appropriately,
-But, you still need to calculate the vertical position
+but you still need to calculate the vertical position
 of each background image based on its scroll
 position, and then paint it.